psevestre/openid-fapi/Financial_API_Simple_HTTP_Message_Integrity_Protocol.md

 1. the `htm` claim matches the HTTP method value of the HTTP request that caused the HTTP response that contained the JWT,
 2. the `htu` claim matches the HTTPS URI value of the HTTP request that caused the HTTP response that contained the JWT, ignoring any query and fragment parts,
+2. the `htsc` claim matches the status code of the HTTP response that contained the JWT,

 In addition the verifier shall calculate the digest of the HTTP HTTP representation-data using the algorithm specified in the `htd` claim.
 The calculated digest shall be compared to ensure that it matches the digest in the `htd` claim.